MuhammadMouostafa/object-oriented-programming/1-encapsulation/6-shallow-vs-deep-copy.md

 // Copy Constructor
 Car car2 = car1;

-// Default assignment operator
+// Assignment operator
 Car car3;
 car3 = car1;
 ```

-> Note: C++ compiler implicitly creates a copy constructor and overloads assignment operator in order to perform shallow copy at compile time.
+> Note: C++ compiler implicitly creates the default copy constructor and default assignment operator in order to perform shallow copy at compile time.

+> To make the class do deep copy not shaalow copy you need to override copy constructor and assigment operator
 # Difference between Shallow and Deep copy

 | Shallow Copy | Deep Copy |